slotabstractor/slotabstractor/README.md

 Then execute `python run_clevr_tasks.py` which trains the slot abstractor on the CLEVR-ART tasks (relational-match-to-sample (rmts) and identity rules (idrules)) by running independent jobs for each task, and saves the test accuracy for each task and model run in a txt file.

-For example, the saved path for the test accuracy file for relational-match-to-sample task corresponding to model run 1 would be `test/CLEVR_RMTS/slot_attention_random_spatial_clevrshapes_cv2_rgbcolororder_pretrained_frozen_autoencoder_abstractor_scoring/run1.txt`
+For example, the saved path for the test accuracy file for relational-match-to-sample task corresponding to model run number 1 would be `test/CLEVR_RMTS/slot_attention_random_spatial_clevrshapes_cv2_rgbcolororder_pretrained_frozen_autoencoder_abstractor_scoring/run1.txt`

 ## PGM